KhoiBui/TrendingAnalysis/README.md

 The program reads a Word document and keeps track of information about the project as well as the "Detail of Findings" table.
 It will then put this information into an Excel worksheet.

+* The Final CAPA's need to be saved in the newer format, .docx, as Python-docx does not support .doc.
+The program will automatically convert .doc to .docx using wordconv.exe from the Microsoft Office Compatibility Pack and delete the older files.

+  The Compatibility Pack can be downloaded here: https://www.microsoft.com/en-us/download/details.aspx?id=3

+* The program is written in Python 3.5 and uses openpyxl to read/write to .xlsx files and Python-docx to read/write .docx files.

+  Use Pyinstaller to create the executable by forking this repo into a new folder and run this command within it:

+  `pyinstaller --clean -F trend.py`

+  This will create two folders: build and dist.
+Move the executable in dist to trend.

 * Final CAPA's will have to be manually selected from the network drive and put into a folder.
 This is because leads will often save several different versions of a CAPA report and the name of these reports will vary.
 Writing a script to pull reports is challenging because it would have to account for all of the variations found in not only the name of the .doc/.docx files but